Faculty and Staff working remotely due to COVID-19

 The BA in Public Policy is a selective admission program, so current UK students will start the program as Pre-Public Policy majors, and work to complete the pre-major courses with a GPA of 2.75.
 After students complete the pre-major coursework (with a minimum 2.75 GPA) and have a 2.75 cumulative GPA, they can apply for admission as a full major.

 The Bachelor of Arts in Public Policy provides students with a broad overview of the field of Public Policy and allows them to pursue their own areas of interested with guided electives and an internship option.
-Click HERE for the full major sheet.
+Check out the major requirements below.

 Complementary Majors and Minors